 Established in 1998, the program provides funding to physician-scientists who are one to five years into their first faculty appointment and ready to transition to an independent research career.
-Selected from a pool of two hundred and sixty-four applicants by review panels of distinguished scientists, the eighteen awardees will receive $495,000 each over three years to conduct research and establish a laboratory.
+Selected from a pool of two hundred and ten applicants, this year's sixteen awardees will each receive $495,000 over three years to focus on clinical research and establish a laboratory.

 For a complete list of this year's awardees, see the DDCF website.